Christ-Mind-Teachings/cmi-jsb/_til/chap18.md

 Speak in the Consciousness of My Power in you and of My Intelligence in them.

-Speak - COMMAND what You WILL in this Consciousness, -- and the Universe will rush to obey.
+Speak &ndash; COMMAND what You WILL in this Consciousness, and the Universe will rush to obey.

 RISE UP!
 O aspirant for union with Me.
 Accept now your Divine